a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 1. Authoritative server returns the IP address of domain
 2. Problem: `amazon.com` needs more than single machine to run it's services
 	1. The services are deployed across multiple data centers in different geographical locations across the globe
+3. To spread user traffic across different clusters in different data centers
+	1. Load balancing is used
+		1. **It is setup at DNS level on authoritative server**
+4.

 #### Limitations of DNS Load Balancing ####